thakuraniketsingh16-cloud/CampusFacilityBooking/statement.md

-﻿# statement.md — Project Statement & Scope Specification

-## Project Title
-**Smart Campus Facility & Lab Booking System (CFBS)**

-## Course Information
-* **Course Title:** Programming in Java
-* **Evaluation Scheme:** Flipped Course Evaluation (Build Your Own Project)
-* **Platform:** VITyarthi

----

-## 1. Problem Statement
-In higher educational institutions such as university campuses, shared physical resources—including high-performance computing centers, embedded systems and IoT hardware laboratories, seminar halls, conference auditoriums, and sports courts—face frequent reservation conflicts, resource monopolization, and coordination bottlenecks.

-Traditional paper registers or ad-hoc emails fail to provide real-time schedule visibility, leading to overlapping slot reservations, students hogging lab workstations for excessive hours, and unauthorized bookings of high-capacity auditoriums without faculty approval.
-A centralized, rule-enforced console system is required to automate reservation validation, enforce role-based duration quotas, and maintain an immutable historical record of all bookings.

----

-## 2. Scope of the Project
-The **Smart Campus Facility & Lab Booking System** is an authentic, console-based Java application built purely with standard Java SE (JDK 17+ / Java 26) with zero external library dependencies.

-The scope includes:
-* Modeling multiple categories of physical facilities with distinct capacity, hardware specs, and location attributes.
-* Managing user roles (Students and Faculty) with dynamic polymorphic session constraints.
-* Enforcing algorithmic time-slot conflict detection `[start1 < end2 && end1 > start2]` across all booking requests.
-* Persisting all system state across executions in a structured, single flat-file database (`campus_data.txt`).
-* Supporting dual execution workflows: interactive console menus for users and non-interactive command-line test flags (`--test`, `--demo`) for automated evaluation environments.

----

-## 3. Target Users
-1. **Students**:
-   * Browse available laboratories, seminar rooms, and sports courts.
-   * Reserve facilities for academic projects, study groups, and extracurricular clubs.
-   * Subject to fair-usage policy: maximum 2 hours per booking session; restricted from booking large auditoriums directly.
-2. **Faculty Members & Researchers**:
-   * Reserve specialized hardware laboratories and seminar halls for lectures, research sessions, and conferences.
-   * Extended booking privileges: up to 6 hours per reservation; authorized to directly reserve grand auditoriums.
-3. **Campus Administrators / Wardens / Evaluators**:
-   * Inspect real-time facility availability schedules.
-   * View campus-wide analytics, booking frequencies, and department activity metrics.
-   * Execute built-in diagnostic test suites for automated grading and verification.

----

-## 4. High-Level Features
-* **Facility Catalog & Schedule Explorer**: Real-time browsing of computing labs, auditoriums, and sports courts with complete hardware/amenity specifications and date-filtered confirmed bookings.
-* **Intelligent Collision-Free Reservation Engine**: Mathematical interval-overlap conflict detection rejecting overlapping reservations for the same room.
-* **Role-Based Quota & Authorization Enforcement**: Polymorphic dispatch applying differentiated session limits (2 hrs vs 6 hrs) and access permissions.
-* **Booking Cancellation & Slot De-allocation**: Secure cancellation by booking owners or faculty administrators that immediately frees the slot for subsequent reservations.
-* **Department & Facility Analytics**: Live statistical aggregation showing total bookings, active reservations, facility utilization counts, and department engagement.
-* **Automated Self-Diagnostic Test Suite**: Built-in 6-point automated verification engine (`--test`) validating data parsing, conflict rejection, quota rules, and rebooking with zero keyboard interaction.
+# 📄 Project Statement: Smart Campus Facility & Lab Booking System (CFBS)

+## 🛑 Problem Statement
+Manual management of shared physical infrastructure in modern educational institutions—such as high-performance computing labs, grand auditoriums, and sports arenas—often leads to administrative inefficiencies.
+Common challenges include frequent double-bookings, the inability to enforce fair-usage time quotas, and unauthorized access to restricted facilities (e.g., students booking grand auditoriums without faculty endorsement).
+There is a critical need for an automated, rule-driven system to schedule, validate, and manage these resources seamlessly, without the massive overhead of complex enterprise software.

+## 🎯 Scope of the Project
+The scope of this project encompasses the development of a standalone, desktop-based Java application to manage campus facility reservations locally.

+**In-Scope:**
+- A centralized catalog of campus facilities (Computing Labs, Auditoriums/Halls, Sports Courts).
+- A reservation engine featuring mathematical collision detection.
+- Role-Based Access Control (RBAC) to enforce differing business rules for students and faculty.
+- A localized flat-file persistent storage system (`campus_data.txt`).
+- A live analytics dashboard for tracking resource utilization.
+- An automated self-diagnostic test harness.

+**Out of Scope:**
+- Online payment/fee processing.
+- Live hardware/IoT integration (e.g., automated door locks).
+- Cloud-based multi-node database synchronization (e.g., MySQL/AWS).

+## 👥 Target Users
+The system is designed for three primary categories of users within an educational institution:
+1. **Students:** Who need to search for available computing labs or sports courts for project work or recreation, and book them within their allowed quota (e.g., maximum of 2 hours per session).
+2. **Faculty Members:** Who require priority booking for larger facilities, such as seminar halls or grand auditoriums, for lectures and events, utilizing extended time quotas (e.g., up to 6 hours).
+3. **Campus Administrators:** Who utilize the analytics dashboard to monitor facility utilization, track departmental activity, and manage the campus infrastructure efficiently.

+## ✨ High-Level Features
+- **Interactive Dark Mode GUI:** A modern, multi-tabbed Java Swing interface for seamless navigation through catalogs, personal bookings, and data analytics.
+- **Role-Based Access Control (RBAC):** Distinct booking privileges and quota enforcements based on the user's role (Student vs. Faculty).
+- **Smart Collision Detection:** Mathematical interval validation to instantly prevent scheduling conflicts and double-bookings on the same day.
+- **Live Campus Analytics:** Dynamic statistical reporting that tracks facility utilization rates and departmental booking activities using the Java Stream API.
+- **Persistent Flat-File Storage:** Lightweight, zero-dependency data persistence utilizing Java File I/O.
+- **Automated Self-Diagnostics:** A built-in headless test suite that automatically validates the core logic (quotas, collisions, permissions) to ensure system integrity.